Plagiarism Policy

 Plagiarism Monitoring and Reporting

 The journal reserves the right to verify plagiarism reports using various detection tools.
 If plagiarism is detected, authors will be notified immediately and may be asked to provide a revised manuscript or a justification for the similarities.
-Any articles with plagiarism will not proceed to peer review without addressing the identified issues.
+Any articles with identified plagiarism will not proceed to peer review without addressing the issues.